ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/06-preparing-cicd/index.md

 The infrastructure is now defined as code, using Terraform, but deployment is still manual.
 I would like to automate this process with a continuous integration and continuous deployment (CI/CD) pipeline.

 **Continuous Integration (CI)** is a software development practice where code changes are frequently merged into a repository, triggering automated builds and tests.
-This can provide benefits such as earlier detection of integration errors, leading to faster feedback loops for developers. **Continuous Deployment (CD)** then follows as the steps which deploy successfully integrated builds into production environments.
+This can provide benefits such as earlier detection of integration errors, leading to faster feedback loops for developers. **Continuous Deployment (CD)** involves deploying successfully integrated builds into production environments.

-Considering the importance of testing for successful integration, I felt that I'd need to revisit my Lambda function and at least write some basic unit tests.
+Considering the importance of testing for successful integration, I feel that I need to revisit my Lambda function and at least write some basic unit tests.
 I'm using Boto3 for interacting with AWS, but knew that I'd need a way to mock this functionality so that my tests don't actually impact anything in production, and [Moto](https://docs.getmoto.org/en/latest/index.html) allows for exactly that.

 The following test class imports my IncrementVisits module, then uses the `@mock_aws` decorator to wrap each function.
 Since we aren't actually connecting to our existing AWS infrastructure, we need to create a mocked DynamoDB table to be used by the test.
 The `test_lambda_handler_success()` function asserts that we receive the  HTTP 200 success code and that the returned body matches what we would expect.
 The `test_lambda_handler_error()` function asserts that we receive an HTTP 500 error code in a scenario such as where the DynamoDB table does not exist.